SherlockWalker/to-do-python/README.md

 ## How to use:
 I did not intend this to be used by other people, so if you wish to customise it, you'd have to read through a lot of messy code.
 There is some varying amount of documentation inside.
-1. Download everything into the same folder (EVERYTHING, including todo.txt and todoArchive.txt).
+1. Download everything into the same folder (EVERYTHING, including todo.txt and todoArchive.txt.
+Or just create two .txt files of the same name, just make sure they're empty initially).
 2. Open your favourite IDE for Python (preferably VSCode or something similar, I used it since I can open the txt files next to the code).
 3. Run the program.